Free image optimization tools make the job of preparing your images for publishing a quick and easy task.

 It will be up to you to decide how much compression you use.
 The smaller your final file size, the faster it will load.

 But going too far can reduce the quality of the image.
-So you always need to find a balance between as small as possible and as clear as possible.
+So you always need to find a balance between being as small as possible and as clear as possible.

 Now let’s move on to the best free image optimization tools you can use.